 What We Do

-Few new members of Heathfield Road Runners expect to end up racing when they join the club.
+Few new members of Heathfield Runners expect to end up racing when they join the club.
 But many (most) end up doing so and say that they love it.
 Racing, and the training that goes with it, is a great way to improve your running and makes for lots of memories.
 And there's bling; shiny medals.
-Members take part in a wide variety of events ranging from parkruns, 10km races, short relay races, half-marathons, marathons, to ultra-marathons.
+Members take part in a wide variety of events ranging from Parkruns, 10km races, short relay races, half-marathons, marathons, to ultra-marathons.
 All standards of runners are very welcome at nearly every race, we positively encourage racing because it will make you a better runner.

 Couch to 5km

-Heathfield Runners 2025 FREE Couch-to-5K (C25K) beginners’ course.
+Heathfield Runners 2026 Couch-to-5K (C25K) beginners’ course.

 What does it involve?